About

 I’m Greta Goetz, PhD, an Assistant Professor in the English Department at the Faculty of Philology, University of Belgrade.

-A compilation of blog posts I wrote about running can be found at Orange Mud.
 A sample of my work in Serbian-English translation is the following manuscript available online: Marčetić, A. (2018).
 After Comparative Literature, Institute for Literature and Art: Belgrade.

 Now top